The St. Louis Fetal Care Institute is one of the few places in the country that performs fetal surgery, or surgery in the womb.

 Fetoscopic surgery is much less invasive than open fetal surgery, thus decreasing the risk of preterm labor.
 Mothers are given anesthesia during the procedure to help with pain control and anxiety.
 The fetus is also given medication to decrease movement and prevent pain.

-Because the uterine incision for fetoscopic surgery is very small, it heals well.
-Mothers can labor in the current and future pregnancies, and can plan on a vaginal delivery.
+Because the uterine incision for fetoscopic surgery is very small, it often heals well.
+Mothers can often wait for natural labor in the current and future pregnancies, and can plan on a vaginal delivery.
 Based on current research, we do not think that fetoscopic surgery will affect future pregnancies.

 Fetoscopic surgery may be performed for several conditions: